desplega-ai/localtunnel-server/README.md

 - Multiple hosts: `lt.desplega.ai` and `lt.us.desplega.ai`
 - With and without authentication

+**Important:** Tests for the same host run sequentially (not in parallel) to avoid subdomain conflicts, since all tests use the subdomain `test`.
+However, tests for different hosts can run in parallel.

 See `.github/workflows/e2e.yml` for the full configuration.

 ## Deploy

 ### Docker Deployment

-The project includes an optimized Dockerfile using the latest **Bun runtime** and Node.js.
+The project includes an optimized Dockerfile using the latest **npm runtime** and Node.js.
 This provides:

 - ✅ Smaller image size (~500MB vs ~700MB for Node)
 - ✅ Faster startup times